chrishuber11/castlelab_redesign/README.md

 For the current URL to access the website: https://cjh8.pythonanywhere.com/

-Link to the Online Documentation of the Thesis: TBD
+Link to the Online Documentation of the Thesis: https://drive.google.com/file/d/1T5ryxVcsUimQtrNel-qCF5Cvvl0XIDAl/view?usp=sharing

 Abstract:
 The project objectives were set with these key ideas: resourcefulness,